Will007-max/Will007-max.github.io/_posts/2021-06-22-face_detection.md

     nav: sidebar-sample
 ---

-The purpose of this project is to learn to recognize *detected* faces.
+The purpose of this project to recognize *detected* faces.
 First of all, it is a question of detecting the faces (answer the question how to detect a face), and then, in a second step, it is a question of recognizing the detected faces (for instance answer the question who is the person in the image).
-The applications of face recognition are present in the current life: to unlock mobile phones (for instance Face ID present since the iPhone X), or even in China to control citizens and to assign behavioral scores to them.
+The applications of face recognition are present in the current life: to unlock mobile phones, or even in China to control citizens and to assign behavioral scores to them...

 ## 1. Tools and Python modules